Chicago Construction Accident Attorney

 Workers’ Compensation for Construction Accident Victims

-If you are a construction employee who suffers an injury on the job, you likely qualify for workers’ compensation.
-Illinois law requires most employers to provide workers’ compensation coverage to their employees.
+If you are a construction employee who suffered an injury on the job, you likely qualify for workers’ compensation.
+Employers are required to provide workers’ compensation coverage to their employees under Illinois.
 The only exceptions to this requirement extend to limited liability corporations, business partnerships, corporate officers, and sole proprietors.

 To file a claim, you must report your injury to your employer within 45 days of the accident.
 You will also need to seek immediate medical attention from an authorized healthcare provider.
 Once your employer receives notice of your injury, he or she must file a report with his or her workers’ compensation insurer.
 The insurer will then decide whether to approve or deny your award—and if you receive a full or partial denial of your claim, you can submit an appeal.

 The workers’ compensation process can be complex without an attorney on your side.
-At Taxman, Pollock, Murray & Bekkerman, LLC, our lawyers have helped dozens of Chicago construction workers navigate the claims process.
+At Taxman, Pollock, Murray & Bekkerman, LLC, our Chicago worker’s comp lawyers have helped dozens of Chicago construction workers navigate the worker’s compensation claims.
 We will work closely with you to identify your optimal path to recovery, gather evidence, and craft a compelling claim in your favor.

 Not all construction workers are employees of the company.
-Unfortunately, Illinois law dictates that only employees are able to receive workers’ compensation benefits—if you are an independent contractor, you may not be eligible to file this type of claim.
-However, you may have grounds to file a lawsuit against the person responsible for your accident.
+Unfortunately, Illinois law dictates that only employees are able to receive workers’ compensation benefits—meaning that if you are an independent contractor, you may not be eligible to file this type of claim.
+However, you may have grounds to file a third-party lawsuit against the person responsible for your accident.

 To file a construction accident lawsuit, you will need to prove that someone else’s negligence, or recklessness, caused your accident.
 For example, if the owner of a construction company that contracts you fails to implement mandatory safety procedures, you could hold him or her liable if you sustain injuries due to that failure.

 If you are an employee of the construction site, it is important to remember that filing a workers’ compensation claim waives your right to file a lawsuit.
-However, there are two situations where you may have grounds for this type of legal action.
+There are several situations where you may have grounds for this type of legal action.

-• If a third party is responsible for your accident, such as the manufacturer of defective equipment or a visiting subcontractor, you could file a lawsuit against the liable party.
+If a third party is responsible for your workplace injury, such as the manufacturer of defective construction equipment or a visiting subcontractor, you could file a lawsuit against the liable party.
 You will need to prove that this party’s actions caused your injuries.

 In most cases, a workers’ compensation claim is the optimal route to recovery.
 However, it is important to speak with a Chicago construction accident attorney to determine which option is right for you.